 Classroom calendars used to be commonplace in nearly every first grade classroom, and even a lot of second grade classrooms.
-As the push for standards accountability has grown, I’ve noticed fewer and fewer teachers implementing calendar in their classrooms because the “standards” don’t “dictate” it, or because they just are feeling the time crunch and with the struggle to fit everything in, calendar has been cut.
-I’m going to share with you why I think calendar is so important in the primary grades to help convince you if you’re on the fence, but also to give you some support if you need to justify the use of the time to someone questioning your practices.
+As the push for standards accountability has grown, I’ve noticed fewer and fewer teachers implementing calendar in their classrooms because the “standards” don’t “dictate” it.
+Or, because they just are feeling the time crunch and with the struggle to fit everything in, calendar has been cut.
+My classroom calendar is the single biggest tool for building number sense in my primary aged students, and keeps me spiraling the first and second grade math standards all year long.
 Calendar is hands down my favorite time in my first grade classroom, and my students love it too!

 Successful calendar routines are so much more than just singing the days of the week and the months of the year.
-While this is an important part of my calendar time (I don’t care what the standards say as much as I would much rather have adults that know how to say and spell days and months and know how many days each month has.
-It takes just a couple minutes.
-I digress) there are so many more math standards that can be included as part of your daily calendar routine.
-These help give students a tiny bit of practice every.single.day and helps build their number sense as they apply their number into different formats and math applications.
+While this is an important part of my calendar time, because it’s an important life skill despite it’s omission from the standards, there are so many more math standards that should be included as part of the daily calendar routine.
+These help give students a tiny bit of practice every single day and helps build their number sense as they apply their number into different formats and math applications.

 I have the months lined up on one side of the calendar, and then my today, tomorrow, and yesterday system on the other.
-I use abbreviated days of the week for that because it helps students see the abbreviations in action and understand what they are, so when we get to the standard about abbreviation for grammar, they have a context to connect to already.
+I use abbreviated days of the week for this because it helps students see the abbreviations in action and understand what they are, so when we get to the standard about abbreviation for grammar, they have a context to connect to already.
 I keep my full days of the week on the calendar above.
 Clearly, these two can be used interchangeably and can even be rotated during the year as students’ understanding and ability to read the days changes.